 All with indigenous, low-income and people of color-led and centered housing and land projects

 Workshops for collective land stewardship began in 2018.
-Core Workshop topics have included: Introductory Workshops that covered political education, team building, and an overview of legal models for collective ownership of land and housing.
+Core Workshop topics included: Introductory Workshops that covered political education, team building, and an overview of legal models for collective ownership of land and housing.
 Financing and Funding collectively owned land and housing with existing people of color-led models, and support to create a project proposal.

-At every workshop, space and activities are held for people to connect with each other.
+At every workshop, space and activities were held for people to connect with each other.
 It is a core understanding that projects happen with solid groups who hold a common vision as well as time/experience-built synergy.
 A cohesive and ready group is needed to move any project forward .

 Online Learning Platform

 Workshop recordings, slides and resources can be accessed on the online learning platform, https://learn.nclt.org/ Log in as a guest.
-Workshop content online include the basics of site assessment, group governance & decision making, legal structures, and financial strategies for cooperative ownership and stewardship.
+Workshop content online includes the basics of site assessment, group governance & decision making, legal structures, and financial strategies for cooperative ownership and stewardship.

 Groups & Individuals may submit a Co-Ownership Project Proposal: